 Capture Important Customer Information

-Next, make sure you’re capturing all of the necessary information at the point of checkout from your customer – card number simply isn’t enough!
+Next, make sure you’re capturing all of the necessary information at the point of checkout from your customer that is more than simply requesting a credit card number.

 - Customer Contact Information: Phone number, email address, and billing/shipping address are especially important for high-value transactions.